 Just like us, our pets also deserve a cozy bed and have different needs when it comes to a comfortable place to snooze at the end of a long day.
 How do you pick or choose the right dog bed size for your pup when there are so many options to look for online and offline?
 To add more, dog beds can be simple, fancy, expensive and even there are therapeutic beds for treating the symptoms of arthritis, and everything in between.
 So there is definitely a bed made for every pet.

-When it comes to finding the right dog bed, the most obvious consideration is the right size and other factors also follow it.
-You also factor their personality, health issues, their sleeping pattern and style, and the available space in your house.
+When it comes to finding the right dog bed, the most obvious consideration is the right size.
+Also important is to factor in their personality, health issues, their sleeping pattern and style, and the available space in your house.
 It goes without saying that one size does not fit all and you should shop for your dog’s size.
 However, every dog has different requirements, buying the right bed might seem like a gamble.
 You might have several questions in your mind, like “How to choose a dog bed size?”, “How to measure for a dog bed?”, “What size of the dog bed do I need?” or “Is it necessary to have a dog bed?”

 How to choose a Dog bed size?

 Here are some tips to find out what size your dog will need while keeping in mind extra requirements like extra padding, therapy packs, and more.

 It is important to note how your dog sleeps, some dogs like to sprawl out, while others prefer to curl up like a ball.
 Measure them in their sleeping position to determine the bed length.
 Spending some time to know their preferences will help you determine the bed choice in which your dog won’t feel cramped or as if falling off it.

 Be aware that only following one point may result in the wrong choice.
 Measure and weigh them as every dog has totally different body dimension and weight.
 A large dog will require a sturdy construction and a more durable and chew-resistant bed.
 To take the correct measurements, you need to make your dog stand up straight and use a measuring tape to check the following: